AlexSabourinDev/cranberry_blog/StretchyReflections.md

 ![](StretchyReflections_Assets/MirrorSurface.PNG)

 Where a perfect mirror is a surface that will reflect incoming light in a single direction.
 None of that "scattering" stuff.
 We want **perfect** reflections here!
-(You'll often see the words "Dirac delta" thrown around when talking about perfect mirrors)

 This assumption drastically simplifies the mathematics of our model.